kuromi tekenen

 Don’t forget other defining characteristics.
 She wears a fluffy white ruff or collar, and her thin, devil-like tail completes her rebellious look.

-When you’re ready to draw Kuromi, keep these details in mind.
-Start with the basic shapes, then add the specific features.
-This way, you’ll capture her unique style and personality.
+When you’re ready to draw Kuromi, keep a few key details in mind.
+Start with basic shapes, that’s your foundation.
+Then layer in the specific features that make her unmistakably her.
+Do this and you’ll nail her unique style and personality.

 Remember, practice makes perfect.
 Try drawing Kuromi a few times to get a feel for her proportions and expressions.